beyondstorage/go-storage/docs/rfcs/839-add suport for content-disposition.md

 - Add content-disposition pair to pairs.toml in go-storage
 - Add content-disposition pair to info_object_meta.toml in go-storage
-- Add process of content-disposition field in read&write relevant operation for each service
+- Add process of content-disposition field in read&write relevant operations for necessery service